QuantConnect/lean-cli/README.md

   --ib-weekly-restart-utc-time TEXT
                                   Weekly restart UTC time (hh:mm:ss).
 Each week on Sunday your algorithm is restarted at this time, and will require 2FA verification.
 This is required by Interactive Brokers.
                                   Use this option explicitly to override the default value.
+(Optional).
   --oanda-account-id TEXT         Your OANDA account id --oanda-access-token TEXT       Your OANDA API token --oanda-environment [Practice|Trade]